Law Firm

 Contents ˅

-The aim of the BFU, according to the Ministry of Finance, is to gather international investments and talent and strengthen the position of Cyprus as a business center.
+According to the Ministry of Finance, the aim of the BFU is to attract international investments and talent and strengthen the position of Cyprus as a business center.

-A number of services facilitate the working of a business under the BFU.
+Several services facilitate the operation of a business under the BFU.

 Briefly, the BFU: